angelinetsui/angelinetsui.github.io/_pages/publications.md

 Papers in preparation
 ----

-**Tsui, A. S. M.**, & Atance, C. (in prep).
-Feeling Connected to their Future Selves Predicts Preschoolers’ Saving Behavior.
-[Materials, data and analysis codes](https://osf.io/C7546/)

-**Tsui, A. S. M.**, Frank, M. C., Brosseau-Liard, P. È. (in prep).
+**Tsui, A. S. M.**, Mathur, M. B., Frank, M. C., Brosseau-Liard, P. È. (in prep).
 The benefits and practical guidelines to log-transforming looking time data.

 **Tsui, A. S. M.**, Erickson, L., Thiessen, E., & Fennell, C. T. (in prep).
 Statistical word segmentation in a language mixing environment: A bilingual advantage.